-Papers are due at the beginning of class on November 13th, 2014 (research paper) and February 26th, 2015 (opinion paper).
-Students who submit their paper after class on the date the paper is due will lose three marks (out of 15) for the research paper and two marks (out of 10) for the opinion paper.
-Additional three and two mark deductions for the research and opinion papers respectively will be made for each day the paper is late following the due date.
+Papers are due at the beginning of class on November 8th, 2013 (research paper) and February 28th, 2014 (opinion paper).
+Students who submit their paper after 2:45pm will lose three marks (out of 15) for the research paper and two marks (out of 10) for the opinion paper.
+Additional three and two mark deductions for the research and opinion papers respectively will be made for each day each paper is late.
 Papers sent by e-mail will not be accepted.

 Students who miss a test must notify the course director prior to the test and will only be able to write a make-up test if they produce valid documentation to support their absence.
-Serious illnesses that are specified explicitly in a doctor's note, as well as accidents and family tragedies (for which proof must be produced) are the only acceptable justifications for missing a test.
-There is no guarantee that the make-up test will follow the same format as the original.
+Serious illnesses that are explicitly specified in a doctor's note and family tragedies (for which proof must be produced) are the only acceptable justifications for missing a test.
+The course director will be contacting doctors personally to verify that they did, in fact, write the note that the student has produced.
+The note will not be accepted if it is proven fraudulent or if the doctor fails to return the course director's call.
+Please note that there is no guarantee that the make-up test will follow the same format as the original.
 The date, time, and off-site location of the make-up test will be chosen by the course director.
 There will only be one opportunity to write the make-up test.
 Students cannot miss a presentation or consultation.
 If a student is absent on the day of his or her presentation, the other group members will be expected to complete the presentation and will be marked accordingly, while the absent student will receive a zero.
-A student who misses or is late for his or her consultation will receive a zero.
+A student who misses or is late for his or her consultation will receive a mark of zero.

-Academic Integrity and Support:
+Academic Dishonesty:

-Students are expected to be aware of York's policies regarding academic honesty and integrity, accommodations for religious observance, and accommodations for students with disabilities.
-Students who require course-specific accommodations are strongly encouraged to speak privately with the course director as soon as possible.
-Be sure to peruse the York University website for university policies and related information.
+Students are expected to be aware of York's policies regarding academic dishonesty and any other policies of relevance.
+Be sure to peruse the York University website for such policies and related information.